 You can create and manage tags by going to Settings Tags People and Organizations.
 You can also create a tag when adding or editing a contact.

 Once you have your tags set up you’ll also be able to filter for lists of contacts based on those tags.

 If you need to change the details for an existing contact then you need to use the Actions menu to find the option to Edit it - like this:

 When editing a contact there’s an option to fill in an organization name.
 When you start typing in the organization field it will start populating with existing organizations matching what you’re typing.
 If you’d like to add the person to an existing organization then simply select one from the list of suggestions.
 Alternatively, you can add it to a brand new organization by typing out its unique name.
 Once saved, a new organization record will be created for it.

-Click to edit the contact and then overwrite the name in the organization field.
+Click to edit the contact and then update the name in the organization field.
 This will link the contact with the new organization.

-- Opportunities added while Donna was in ABC will continue to be linked to Donna and ABC
+- Opportunities added while Jennifer was working for Home Style will continue to be linked to Jennifer and Home Style

-- Cases linked to Donna will continue to be linked to her
+- Cases linked to Jennifer will continue to be linked to her.

 If you’d like to record more details on your contacts for information that might be unique to your business then custom fields are a great option.